 MAS Amends the Singapore Code on Take-Overs and Mergers

-Singapore, 25 Feb 2016… The Monetary Authority of Singapore (MAS), on the advice of the Securities Industry Council (the Council), has issued a revised Code on Take-overs and Mergers (Code) pursuant to section 139(6) of the Securities and Futures Act.
+Singapore, 23 March 2012… The Monetary Authority of Singapore (MAS), on the advice of the Securities Industry Council (SIC), today issued a revised Code on Take-overs and Mergers (Code) pursuant to section 139(6) of the Securities and Futures Act.

-2 The revised Code incorporates feedback received from the public consultation conducted by the Council in July 2015 (link).
-The Council's response to the public consultation can be downloaded below.
+2 The revised Code incorporates feedback received from the public consultation conducted by the SIC in October 2011 and is consistent with international best practices.
+The SIC's response to the public consultation can be downloaded below.

 3 The key changes to the Code are as follows:-

-4 The amendments take effect on 25 Mar 2016.
-Where parties have doubts as to the consequences of any of the rule changes, particularly the impact on any transaction which is in existence or contemplation, they may consult the Council prior to 25 Mar 2016 to obtain a ruling or guidance.
+4 The amendments take effect on 9 April 2012.
+Where parties have doubts as to the consequences of any of the rule changes, particularly the impact on any transaction which is in existence or contemplation, they may consult the SIC prior to 9 April 2012 to obtain a ruling or guidance.

 SIC's response to the public consultation can be downloaded in PDF format.
 Click on the following hyperlinks to download the files: